JoshBirnbaum/distributed-methodology/Introduction.md

   executable release or potentially shippable product.
 That is, each iteration produces a product which can be used by the team or community.

-We believe that all of what we produce&mdash;are made by human beings, and so we respect [the Heart of Agile](https://heartofagile.com).
+We believe that all of the work we produce&mdash; is made by human beings, and so we respect [the Heart of Agile](https://heartofagile.com).